 His 3-year study at Columbia College Chicago allowed him to foster and discipline his love for cinematography and photography with a documentary aesthetic.

-As a survivor of childhood traumas which include narcissism and familial sexual abuse, he is the founder of Will Not Rest, an online community dedicated to education and awareness towards the prevention of child sexual abuse.
+As a survivor of childhood traumas which include narcissism and familial sexual abuse, he is the founder of Will Not Rest, a trauma informed online movement which has the aim of raising awareness towards child sexual abuse prevention and empowering adult survivors of childhood traumas to be better informed in creating for themselves a safe world filled with boundaries and self-love.

 As a writer, performer and storyteller, he is currently premiering his autobiographical one-man show to further raise awareness on childhood traumas.
 “The Six Million Dollar Kid” is a roller coaster comedy drama that chronicles his 35-year search for the superhero inside.